HouriaNouhKhanjar/e-scheduling/README.md

 # Project Planning E-Scheduling
-![E-Scheduling shown on a variety of screen sizes](documentation/images/start-page-responsive.webp) Welcome to E-Scheduling – Your Trusted Online Time Scheduling Platform
+![E-Scheduling shown on a variety of screen sizes](documentation/images/start-page-responsive.webp) Welcome to E-Scheduling – Your Reliable Online Time Management Platform.

 Visit the deployed site: [E-Scheduling](https://hourianouhkhanjar.github.io/e-scheduling)

 ## Project Description

-E-Scheduling is a digital tool that helps in creating and organizing lesson timetables in educational institutions.
-The website provides an easy-to-use interface for manually creating timetables, with the ability to customize lesson times, assign teachers to different classes, and adjust the schedule according to daily requirements.
+E-Scheduling is a digital tool designed to help create and organize lesson timetables in educational institutions.
+The website offers an intuitive interface for manually generating timetables, allowing for customization of lesson times, assigning teachers to different classes, and adjusting the schedule based on daily needs.

-It also helps in reducing human errors and improving time management within schools or universities, allowing all stakeholders (teachers, students, and administrators) to easily track the schedule across various devices.
+Additionally, it helps reduce human errors and enhances time management within schools and universities.
+All stakeholders—teachers, students, and administrators—can easily track the schedule across various devices.
 - - -

 ## CONTENTS